bergercookie/mastert_present/PITCHME.md

 ---

-### Extended Kalman Filter
+#### Extended Kalman Filter

-Thus, we need to compute the joint posterior distribution:
+We need to compute the joint posterior distribution:

 $$
 \begin{bmatrix}